MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 under **Compilers, build tools, and runtimes** select **Visual C++ compilers and libraries for ARM/ARM64**.

-#### Install Windows SDK for Windows 10, version 1703
+### Install Windows SDK for Windows 10, version 1703

--   Download the Windows SDK for Windows 10, version 1703
+For systems that run Windows 10, version 1703, also download and install the Windows SDK: [Windows SDK for Windows 10, version 1703](https://go.microsoft.com/fwlink/p/?LinkID=845298).

 ## Step 2: Install the WDK